Drive In-store Performance with these 10 Visual Merchandising tips

 A story can be abstracted into four distinct elements: who, what, why and where.
 Use the concept of storytelling in your displays to capture the imagination and excitement of shoppers.

 When it comes to VM storytelling, who refers to the shopper’s personality, what refers to the products you’re selling, why refers to why they should be interested what you’re selling and where refers to your placement, design and layout.
 Combine these concepts for a powerful effect when creating your displays.
 For example a display with Valentine's Day gifts should help customers create their own personal story using their imagination.

-Colour is one of the most important tenets of designing a great VM display.
-As such, it's incredibly important to follow colour design concepts to create the most attractive look possible.
+Color is one of the most important tenets of designing a great VM display.
+As such, it's incredibly important to follow color design concepts to create the most attractive look possible.

-When designing a display, choose products that coordinate with each other in regards to colour - whether they are all different co-ordinating shades or a complementary palette.
-Subdividing products in your displays by colour also gives off a great look and can help increase ticket value by increasing up-sells.
+When designing a display, choose products that coordinate with each other in regards to color - whether they are all different co-ordinating shades or a complementary palette.
+Subdividing products in your displays by color also gives off a great look and can help increase ticket value by increasing up-sells.